scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Our descriptions of these libraries include examples to illustrate how voice-triggered snippets work with automated speech recognition software.
 Developers can leverage our libraries in two ways: by enhancing them with their unique commands or by using them as blueprints to create libraries from scratch.

-The libraries are made available in a modular format so the user can select the most valuable commands for their workflow.
+The libraries are made available in a modular format, so the user can select the most valuable commands for their workflow.
 In general, our libraries are broad in scope, so they meet the needs of most users.
 Several libraries are domain-specific.
-These domain-specific libraries serve as a catalyst for the creation of libraries tailored to other fields, sparking innovation, and expanding the reach of voice-triggered snippets.
+These domain-specific libraries catalyze the creation of libraries tailored to other fields, sparking innovation and expanding the reach of voice-triggered snippets.

 We divided the contents of the libraries into two categories.
-One subset of libraries supports dictating about science in the Markdown cells of Jupyter notebooks, while the other subset supports writing scientific Python in code cells.
+One subset of libraries supports dictating about science in the Markdown cells of Jupyter notebooks, while the other subsets support writing scientific Python in code cells.
-These voice-triggered snippets can also be applied to Markdown and code cells in Colab Notebooks.
+You can also apply these voice-triggered snippets to Markdown and code cells in Colab Notebooks.
-While some code, such as IPython line and cell magics, is specific to Jupyter, most of the voice-triggered snippets can be used in Markdown files and Python scripts being edited in Jupyter Lab.
+While some code, such as IPython line and cell magics, is specific to Jupyter, you can use most voice-triggered snippets to edit Markdown and Python files in Jupyter Lab.

-Likewise, these snippets can be used in other browser-hosted text editors such as the new web version of Visual Studio Code.
+Likewise, you can use these snippets in other browser-hosted text editors, such as the web version of Visual Studio Code because Voice In Plus works in most text areas of web browsers.
-This is because Voice In Plus works in most text areas of web browsers.
+You can use web services with ample text areas to draft documents and Python scripts with the help of voice-triggered snippets.
-This means that the ample text area like that found in Write Honey website site can be used to draft documents and Python scripts with the aid of Voice In Plus snippets.
+You can also use Voice In Plus inside text boxes in local html files; however, Voice In Plus still requires an internet connection.
-The code or text be directly edited by an advanced text editor by using the GhostText plugin to connect the web-based text area to a text editor.
+You can edit the code or text with an advanced text editor using the GhostText plugin to connect a web-based text area to a text editor.
-Alternately, the draft document or script can be copied and saved to a file that is imported into Jupyter Lab for further editing.
+Alternatively, you can save a draft document or script to a file and import it into Jupyter Lab for further editing.

 ### Libraries for Markdown cells